5000-200-EMOR - Extended MOR Transmissometer

 Installation

 The sensor package includes a complete foundation kit for siting the equipment.
-The foundation assemblies have been engineered to compliment the frangible design of the sensor pole and also allow ease of installation by qualified personnel.
+The foundation assemblies have been engineered to compliment the frangible design of the sensor mast and also allow ease of installation by qualified personnel.
 A special foundation kit is provided as an option for sites subject to frost or unstable soils

 Alignment